oleg-chibikov/guitar-upscale-assets/documentation.md

 ![strumming_settings](/screenshots/webp/strumming_settings.webp "Strumming settings")

 > Strumming is playing the rhythm pattern using one chord at a time
+> It can simplify playing a song as you don't need to click on chords every time, but instead you can just press it once
+> Strumming pattern repeats while the chord is pressed
+> You can play single notes while strumming
+> Strumming is deactivated when unpressed.
+However there is an exception - if it was unpressed over the fretboard - it will keep strumming.
+This allows playing the notes simultaneously with strumming
 > It is highly affected by the `Chord strumming delay` setting.
 It's recommended to reduce its value for strumming, however high values sometimes produce interesting results
 > Strumming starts straight away if
 >